 Teaching and Learning Technology Innovation Grants

-ITS staff are available for one-hour instructional design and technology consultations on your project prior to proposal submission up to a week before the deadline.
+Instructional Technologies Support staff may be available for instructional design and technology consultations on your project proposal prior to submission, up to a week before the deadline.

 Full-time faculty members at Texas State University are eligible to apply.
 Proposals may be submitted individually or by a group of faculty.
-Please inform your department chair that you have applied.
+In addition to completing the proposal budget and proposal templates below, your department chair must complete and sign a letter of support, which specifies that your department will fund any student/staff salaries, professional services, or consumables required for your project.

 Proposals will be evaluated based on the contributions they make to furthering the University’s mission to deliver excellence in teaching and learning and to cultivate a diverse community of learning and discovery.
 More specifically, judging criteria includes consideration of the following, recognizing that not all proposals will meet all criteria.